SensorsINI/v2e/README.md

 ## Model parameters

 The DVS ON and OFF threshold nominal values are set by _pos_thres_ and _neg_thres_.
 The pixel to pixel variation is set by _sigma_thres_.
 The pixel cutoff frequency in Hz is set by _cutoff_hz_.
 The leak event rate is set by _leak_rate_hz_.

+The _-dvs_params_ argument sets reasonable DVS model parameters for high and low light conditions.

 See our technical paper for futher information about these parameters.